What Are Ethereum Gas Fees?

 • Gas prices, quoted in Gwei on the Ethereum network, fluctuate based on network congestion, affecting transaction costs.

-• Miners play a pivotal role by validating and processing transactions, earning gas fees as rewards.
+• Validators play a pivotal role by validating and processing transactions, earning gas fees as rewards.

-At first glance, gas might evoke thoughts of fuel and energy, a good metaphor for what it represents when interacting with different blockchains: It plays a major role in determining transaction speed, transaction cost, and the overall efficiency of the blockchain.
+At first glance, gas might evoke thoughts of fuel and energy, a good metaphor for what it represents in the cryptocurrency world, as it plays a major role in determining transaction speed, transaction cost, and the overall efficiency of a blockchain.
+But what exactly is gas and why is it so crucial to the success of a blockchain network?
+In this article, we explain the importance of gas and gas fees in the blockchain space.

 On Ethereum, gas prices are quoted in Gwei, which represent fractional pieces of gas; one Gwei is equal to 0.000000001 ETH.
 The term is a contraction of ‘giga-wei’, meaning ‘billion wei’, which is inspired by Wei Dai, a computational scientist who worked in the cryptography research department at Microsoft (‘Wei’ is the smallest denomination of Ether).

-The price of gas depends on the type of transaction and level of congestion on the blockchain network while the transaction is processing.
-The more users trying to complete transactions at the same time, the higher the cost of gas.
+The gas price depends on the type of transaction and level of congestion on the blockchain network while the transaction is processing.
+The more users trying to complete transactions at the same time, the higher the gas price.

 Gas fees can vary greatly — as seen in the chart above.